-Based on the Stanley No. 60½ and 9½, these versatile planes are useful for every sort of woodworking job and a pleasure to use.
+Based on the Stanley No. 60½, this versatile plane is useful for every sort of woodworking job and a pleasure to use.

 The moveable shoe in front of the blade allows you to easily and precisely adjust the mouth opening: fine mouth for finishing work and thin shavings, or ample opening for rank cuts.